The UniSuper website covers superannuation plans, investment performance, pension products.

 In most cases where a member is transferring to another university, UniSuper membership is transferred, as all Australian universities are part of the UniSuper superannuation plans structure.

-Members transferring to another university should notify the Employee Benefits (Superannuation) – Human Resources.
+Members transferring to another university should notify the Employee Benefits [email protected] to advise if they have elected for contribution flexibility with UniSuper.

 Under Government regulations, in most cases superannuation benefits must be preserved in an Australian complying superannuation/rollover fund until retirement age.

-As correspondence from UniSuper to members is sent to the member’s home/postal address any change of address should be notified, either direct to UniSuper or via Employee Benefits (Superannuation) – Human Resources.
+As correspondence from UniSuper to members is sent to the member?s home/postal address any change of address should be notified, either direct to UniSuper or to Human Resources via [email protected]

 The UniSuper website section "When I Change Jobs" provides detailed information when changing jobs.